mrEckendonk/mrEckendonk/readme.md

 `I like to fix and optimize servers and remote coding as a Full Stack Developer.` `As a speed freak things have to go fast, so I dedicate myself to optimize everything that comes on my working path.`

-- 💞️I love to code
+- 💞️I love to code.
-- 👀 I will find a solution for any existing problem(s)
+- 👀 I will find a solution for any existing problem(s).
-- 💞️ I’m looking to collaborate on open source projects that will enhance my learning
+- 💞️ I’m looking to collaborate on open source projects that will enhance my learning.
-- 🌱 I’m always learning
+- 🌱 I’m always learning new things.
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022+ Goals: Contribute more to Open Source projects.
 - ⚡ Fun fact: I love reading pdf books.
 - 📫 How to reach me mike.e@vecks.com.br
 - 🛠️ Currently available for a remote work.